ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.5 Gender - Create/Read/Update/Delete
 #### A. Create Gender Types in Masterdata Database

-On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active), the system stores the Gender Type in the Database as per the below steps
+On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active), the system stores the Gender Type in the Database as per the below steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory
    * name - character (64) - Mandatory